deeleman/git-squid/README.md

 - **Integrating a packaging manager:** A smooth experience upon installing and executing the application as an end-user is top of mind at this moment, enhancing product distribution and branding with actual icons depicting the product identity.

-- **Adding Unit Tests:** Comprehensive unit tests will be implemented across the application to ensure each individual component functions correctly and consistently, increasing overall stability.
+- **Adding Unit Tests:** Currently a WIP initiative, comprehensive unit testins is being implemented across the application to ensure each individual component functions correctly and consistently, increasing overall stability.

 - **Adding End-to-End (E2E) Tests:** To further enhance the reliability of GitSquid, there is a plan to introduce E2E tests to simulate real user interactions.
 This will allow catching issues before they impact users and ensure a seamless experience.